needle-mirror/com.unity.entities/Documentation~/ecs_entities.md

 ## Creating entities

 The easiest way to create an entity is in the Unity Editor.
 You can set ECS to convert both GameObjects placed in a Scene and Prefabs into entities at runtime.
 For more dynamic parts of your game or application, you can create spawning systems that create multiple entities in a job.
 Finally, you can use one of the [EntityManager.CreateEntity](xref:Unity.Entities.EntityManager.CreateEntity) functions to create entities one at a time.
+Creating entities with the EntityManager is typically the least efficient method.

 ### Creating entities with an EntityManager